jcowgar/opentx-ui/README.md

 end
 ```

-### Menu Layout
+### Form Layout

-The menu should be defined as a table of sub-tables.
+The form should be defined as a table of sub-tables.
 Each sub-table will become a new
-menu entry.
-A menu entry layout is defined by:
+form entry.
+A form entry layout is defined by:

-1. Type of menu entry.
+1. Type of entry.
 See `TYPE_` constants
 2. Label to display
 3. Value key to read and write to passed in the values parameter of the `execute` method
 4. X location of Label
 5. Y location of Label
-6. Additional Parameters - defined by the `TYPE` of menu entry
+6. Additional Parameters - defined by the `TYPE` of form entry

-### Menu Types
+### Form Types

 * `TYPE_INTEGER` -- Contains two additional parameters, `min` and `max`
 * `TYPE_STRING` -- Contains one additional parameter, max size